Key terms and acronyms used in CONNECT.

 See also: ISWC

-Refers to Songs and Release Groups that are more than 36 months old (or as defined in your custom Release Age settings).
-By default, CONNECT defines musical releases as Current (released 0-36 months ago), Catalog (36-72 months) and Deep Catalog (72 months+).
+Refers to Songs and Release Groups that are more than 36 months old.
+CONNECT defines musical releases as Current (released 0-36 months ago), Catalog (36-72 months) and Deep Catalog (72 months+).

 See also: Release Age